allcloud-io/practical-python/README.md

 ## Setting up Your Work Environment

 In order to run Python code you will need a Python interpreter.
+You may already have a Python interpreter installed on your machine.
+Any Python 3 release would do for this workshop.

+Type `python` on your shell.
+If you have Python installed, you should see something like the
+following:

+    Python 3.6.5 (default, Apr 25 2018, 14:23:58)
+    [GCC 4.2.1 Compatible Apple LLVM 9.1.0 (clang-902.0.39.1)] on darwin
+    Type "help", "copyright", "credits" or "license" for more information.
+    >>>

+Notice the version (`Python 3.6.5` in the output above).
+If you get `Python 2.x.x`, try running `python3`.
+If you still don't get a Python 3 interpreter, follow the instructions below.

 ### Mac Users